Manoppello Image

-The Manoppello Image is a depiction of the face of Jesus Christ on a cloth (17.5 cm wide and 24 cm high) that is stored in a church in the village of Manoppello, Italy.
+The Manoppello Image is a piece of linen cloth allegedly depicting the face of Jesus (17.5 cm wide and 24 cm high) that is stored in a church in the village of Manoppello, Italy.
 The church, known as Santuario del Volto Santo, is part of a monastery belonging to Capuchin friars.
 There have been claims that the cloth is the Veil of Veronica.

 Background

-According to local tradition, an anonymous pilgrim arrived in Manopello in 1508 with the cloth wrapped in a package.
+According to local tradition, an anonymous pilgrim arrived in Manoppello in 1508 with the cloth wrapped in a package.
 The pilgrim gave the package to Dr. Giacomo Antonio Leonelli, who was sitting on a bench in front of the church.
-The doctor went into the church and unwrapped the package, discovering the veil.
-He immediately left the church to find the pilgrim but could not trace him.
-The veil was owned by the Leonelli family for a century.
-In 1608, Pancrazio Petrucci, a soldier married to Marzia, a member of the Leonelli family, stole the veil from his father-in-law's house.
-A few years later, Marzia sold it for 400 scudi to Doctor Donato Antonio De Fabritiis to pay a ransom demand for her husband who was a prisoner in Chieti.
+The doctor went into the church and unwrapped the package, discovering the veil. immediately left the church to find the pilgrim but could not trace him.
+The veil was owned by the Leonelli family for a century until 1608, when Pancrazio Petrucci, a soldier married to Marzia (a member of the Leonelli family), stole the veil from his father-in-law's house.
+A few years later, Marzia sold it for 400 scudi to Doctor Donato Antonio De Fabritiis to pay a ransom demand for her husband, who was a prisoner in Chieti.
 The veil was given by De Fabritiis to the Capuchins who currently hold it today.
 This history has been documented by Father Donato da Bomba in his Relatione historica and is based on research that had been started in 1640.

 In 1999, German Jesuit Heinnrich Pfeiffer, Professor of Art History at the Pontifical Gregorian University, announced at a press conference in Rome his discovery of the veil in the church of the Capuchin monastery, where it had been since 1660.
-Pfeiffer had in fact been promoting this image for many years before.
+Pfeiffer had in fact been promoting the image for many years before.